nodesign/micropython-electrolink/README.md

 # Micropython-electrolink

-This is implementation of Electrolink protocol in Micropython.
-Electrolink is technology that permits to control and program connected things over the Internet.
+This is implementation of [Electrolink protocol](https://github.com/projectiota/electrolink) in Micropython.

+`Electrolink` is technology that permits to control and program connected things over the Internet.
 Every board or microcontroler that can run Micropython can be easily controlled over the network using Electrolink.

-Thios protocol implements the most common interfaces to control GPIO, i2c, SPI etc over the network but it gives also a great simplicity for writing custom commands.
+This protocol implements the most common interfaces to control GPIO, I2C, SPI, etc. over the network but it gives also a great simplicity for writing custom commands.
 This implementation targets specificaly ESP8266 but will enlarge it's support over time.

-MicropythonServer is implementation of pure Electrolink.
+`MicropythonServer` is implementation of pure Electrolink.

-ElectroConsole is interactive tool dedicated to interact with Electrolink directly from console.
+`ElectroConsole` is interactive tool dedicated to interact with Electrolink directly from console.
 Modules are extensions of some specific functions that can be used with Eectrolink

 ## Installation

-##Electrolink server
+## Electrolink server
 Install micropyton on your ESP8266 board.
 This steps will not be discussed here.
-However this is a good place to start https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html
+However this is a good place to start: https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html

 You need Mqtt broker launched somewhere so you can connect your computer and your board on to.

-Before transfering files to the board change micropythonServer/config.json to match the ip address of your Mqtt broker.
+Before transfering files to the board change `micropythonServer/config.json` to match the ip address of your Mqtt broker.
 Then copy files to the board

 ```bash
 ampy -p /dev/tty.SLAB_USBtoUART put config.json
 ampy -p /dev/tty.SLAB_USBtoUART put electrolink.py